The Non-Slaveholder’s Slave Legacy

 This support and participation took on a variety of forms.
-Some people participated directly and often in slavery having frequent interactions with slaves as a slave trader or a plantation overseer.
+Some people participated often and directly in slavery having frequent interactions with slaves as a slave trader or a plantation overseer.
 Some of this support ebbed and flowed depending on the circumstances like when non-slave holding families had the means and need for “hired hands” and rented slaves from their neighbors.
 Other support manifested as the intellectual and religious framework used to support the system of slavery morally with religious interpretations and pseudo-science that rendered slavery natural and just.
 Each of these building blocks was a necessary part of erecting the hellish prison of slavery.

 Non-slave holding families frequently rented slaves from neighboring families to work their land.
 This was beneficial for both the renting and owning families as the renting family did not have any of the overhead expenses like clothing and shelter while the owning family received an additional ROI besides just labor and offspring.
 Also, slaves were a status symbol, even when all you could do was rent them.

 Renters frequently abused the slaves by implementing the same brutal violence as those who owned the slaves and the renters’ ability to discipline the slave was often referenced in the rental agreement.
 In fact, scholars opine that renting out slaves “bolstered rather than compromised slavery, and also helped build cross-class solidarity among whites in the slave South.”

 Managing several acres of land and several “field hands” was itself a form of labor that the ruling class eschewed.
 If slave owners had been interested in doing work, they’d have no need for slaves in the first place.
 For these reasons, enslavers regularly employed poor whites as overseers on their plantations.
 These employees were essential to the operations of the plantation.